ropensci-archive/opendata/README.md

     deal with political data, but throwing in Article Search and Geographic for good measure.
 [Source on
     GitHub](https://github.com/ropengov/rtimes).
+-   [saos](https://github.com/bartekch/saos) (not on CRAN): An interface to the API for SAOS, a repository of judgments from Polish common courts (district, regional and appellate) and the Supreme Court of Poland.
 -   [sorvi](http://cran.r-project.org/web/packages/sorvi/index.html):
     Various tools for retrieving and working with Finnish open government data.
 Development version on GitHub